saleor/saleor-checkout/apps/checkout/README.md

 $ pnpm dev
 ```

-You'll need checkout token in order to use the checkout.
-You can generate new checkout either in your storefront or graphql playground.
-You can use a preexisting checkout as well.
+You'll need a token to use the checkout.
+A new checkout session can be generated either in your storefront or in the GraphQL Playground.
+You could use a preexisting checkout as well.

-> ⚠️ Note that if a given checkout has customer already attached, it'll become private and **you won't be able to fetch its data from the api** without the same customer being logged in your current browser.
+> ⚠️ Note that if a given checkout has customer already attached, it'll become private, and **you won't be able to fetch its data from the api** without the same customer being logged in your current browser.
 Checkout uses [Saleor SDK](https://github.com/saleor/saleor-sdk) for authentication.

-To generate checkout in GraphQL API and retrieve it's id:
+To generate checkout in GraphQL API and retrieve its `id`:

 ```graphql
 mutation {